slatedocs/slate/source/includes/inkling-reference/_schema.html.md

     <name> [ '[' arraySizeLiteral ']' ]*
 ```

-Select the Syntax tab and the schema declaration syntax will appear to the right.
+Select the Syntax tab to view the schema declaration syntax.

 In the syntax you will see references to Inkling primitive types and structure types
 (Luminance, Matrix).
-These are discussed in in the Inkling Types section below.
+These are discussed in in the Inkling Types section.

 ‍
 ## Schema Reference Syntax